Microposaurus: Palaeoenvironment

 At the time of diverging of trematosaurids (between the short and long-snouted (Lonchorhynchinae)), these aquatic swimmers had a nearly global distribution.
 The contribution to this wide distribution is from their possible euryhaline ability and preference to "nearshore marine to distal deltaic habitats".
 These observations were "based on the associated invertebrate faunal elements such as ammonoids and bivalves".
-Alternatively, marine temnospondyls were interpreted as "‘crisis progenitors’" who were "‘initially adapted to perturbed environmental conditions of the mass extinction interval, readily survive this interval, and are among the first groups to seed subsequent radiation into unoccupied ecospace during the survival and recovery intervals’".
-Further supporting their radiation to other parts of Pangea that lead to the high diversification during the Early Triassic.
-Also resulting in the spreading from South Africa to South America (Brazil) where more fossils of Stereospondyls were found.
+Alternatively, marine temnospondyls were interpreted as "'crisis progenitors'" who were "'initially adapted to perturbed environmental conditions of the mass extinction interval, readily survive this interval, and are among the first groups to seed subsequent radiation into unoccupied ecospace during the survival and recovery intervals'".
+Further supporting this, is their radiation to other parts of Pangea that lead to the high diversification during the Early Triassic, also resulting in the spreading from South Africa to South America (Brazil) where more fossils of Stereospondyls were found.
 Even a mandible from the Lower Anisian Mukheiris Formation in Jordan was discovered, and shared many similarities with the genus, including a similarly sized Meckelian fenestra on the inner surface of the lower jaw, teeth with sharp edges, and large fangs in the upper jaw.